 The Basic Idea

 Do whatever you can to make your place as bulletproof as possible while it is vacant!!
 Never have the mentality, “I’ll fix it later if they complain”.
-If you do, you can expect a phone call when you’re about to go on vacation saying the fridge is broken.
+If you do, you can expect a phone call from your tenants right when you’re about to go on vacation saying the fridge is broken.

 In a similar vein, I pushed my HOA to tent the building for termites before my tenants moved in.
 Otherwise, I would have had to pay for my tenants to move out for a night or two; a huge hassle and disruption.